hspin/web2/README.md

     grunt serve

-now you should be able to ope a browser and see the app at-
+now you should be able to open a browser and see the app at-

     localhost:9000